exakat/exakat-docs/Reference/Rules/Classes/UnresolvedClasses.rst

 Unresolved Classes
 ++++++++++++++++++

-  The following classes are instantiated in the code, but their definition couldn't be found.
+  The following classes are instantiated in the code, but their definition couldn't be found in that same code.
+They might be defined in an extension or an external component.

 .. code-block:: php